 5 Simple Steps to Becoming the Math-Positive Parent You've Always Wanted to Be

 We’ve all been there—sitting across from a child struggling with math and feeling like a struggling parent.
-And those feelings are even more pronounced in this time of every-parent-a-teacher.
-When it comes to helping our kids, many of us feel more math-panicked than math-positive.
+And those feelings are even more pronounced right now with many of us parents taking on the additional role of at-home teacher.
+For some reason, we're okay helping our kids with reading and writing, but when it comes to math, many of us feel more math-panicked than math-positive.

 You may be among the approximately 93% of adult Americans who indicate that they experience some level of math anxiety or the 17% of us who suffer from high levels of math anxiety.
 But don’t blame yourself too much if you have a distaste for math.
 Your negative feelings may not be entirely your fault.

 Sadly, many of us grew up believing math was reserved for the brainy few born good at math or possessing a math gene.
 Worse yet, schools routinely excluded some from higher level mathematics.
 Many students, especially those who were poor, nonnative speakers of English, disabled, female, or members of racial-minority groups, became victims of low expectations for math learning.
 Students who “struggled” to learn math were tracked into lower-level math classes and given lower expectations for success.
 Math also got a bad rap from media stereotypes of math nerds or female airheads who breathily moaned, “Math is hard.”

 Thankfully, today a vision of mathematics for all has changed many of those misconceptions.

 The bottom line is you would not expect your child not to read; similarly, you should not expect your child not to do mathematics.